pydicom/pydicom/doc/tutorials/filesets.rst

-The most important element in a DICOMDIR is the (0004,1220) *Directory Record Sequence*; each item in the sequence is a *directory record*, and one or more records are used to briefly describe the available SOP Instances and their location within the File-set's directory structure.
+The most important element in a DICOMDIR is the (0004,1220) *Directory Record Sequence*; each item in the sequence is a *directory record*, and one or more records are used to briefly describe an available SOP Instance and its location within the File-set's directory structure.
 Each record has a *record type* given by the (0004,1430) *Directory Record Type* element, and different records are related to each other using the hierarchy given in :dcm:`Table F.4-1<part03/sect_F.4.html#table_F.4-1>`.